dotnet/docs-maui/docs/user-interface/controls/refreshview.md

 refreshView.Content = scrollView;
 ```

-In this example, the <xref:Microsoft.Maui.Controls.RefreshView> provides pull to refresh functionality to a `ScrollView` whose child is a <xref:Microsoft.Maui.Controls.FlexLayout>.
+In this example, the <xref:Microsoft.Maui.Controls.RefreshView> provides pull to refresh functionality to a <xref:Microsoft.Maui.Controls.ScrollView> whose child is a <xref:Microsoft.Maui.Controls.FlexLayout>.
 The <xref:Microsoft.Maui.Controls.FlexLayout> uses a bindable layout to generate its content by binding to a collection of items, and sets the appearance of each item with a `DataTemplate`.
 For more information about bindable layouts, see [Bindable layout](~/user-interface/layouts/bindablelayout.md).

 The value of the `RefreshView.IsRefreshing` property indicates the current state of the <xref:Microsoft.Maui.Controls.RefreshView>.
 When a refresh is triggered by the user, this property will automatically transition to `true`.
 Once the refresh completes, you should reset the property to `false`.